 Almost one year ago, I pondered whether my baby should attend day care or hire a nanny.
 I went with the nanny for several months.
 He was the right call at the time.
 After seeing Zack played at the park all summer, I realized that Zack would benefit more by being with kids of his age.
 So, two weeks ago I started my search for the perfect day care / nursery school for him.

 Since Monday, Zack attends a wonderful private day care.
 Following their advice, Zack only goes part-time this week.
 For the first three days, he left after lunch time.
 He enjoyed the morning snack in the communal dining room, had dance and music classes, played outside, start to make friends and ate lunch with appetite.
 Yesterday, we tried naptime.
 It didn’t go as smoothly.
 He only slept for 20 minutes.
-We try again today.
+They will try again today.
 I have mixed feelings about our chances of success since he caught a cold.
 All that is normal for kids who start attending day care.

 I worried so much before his first day.
 I woke up in the middle of the night a few nights in a row wondering if I chose the right day care for him.
 I think that we made the right choice.
 All the staff is attentive to his needs.
 They are caring, loving, uncomplicated people.
 Except for today, they were no tears.
 He didn’t even look for me when I left most of the time.
 I believe that today episode, which lasted 2 seconds, was due to his cold.